exbotanical/zito.fyi/content/ucontext-and-coroutines.md

   uintptr_t ptr = (uintptr_t)S;

-  // Now, this looks interesting...
+  // Z: Now, this looks interesting...
   // makecontext expects two ints and on some architectures this means 32 bit
   // values so we pass in the low 32 bits, and the high 32 bits of the
   // schedule struct, then reconcile it in the context handler. makecontext(&C->ctx, (void (*)(void)) mainfunc, 2, (uint32_t)ptr, (uint32_t)(ptr>>32));

+  // Z:
-  // Run the coroutine.
+  Run the coroutine.
 We'll swap the stack and reset the program counter to C->ctx, which is `mainfunc`.
   // Calls getcontext on main and initializes it such that it resumes on the
   // line after this swapcontext call. swapcontext(&S->main, &C->ctx);